consulo/consulo-dev.github.io/docs/tutorials/build_system/deployment.md

 To deploy a new version of your plugin to the JetBrains Plugins Repository, invoke the `publishPlugin` Gradle task.

 Now check the most recent version of your plugin on the [JetBrains Plugins Repository](https://plugins.jetbrains.com/).
-If successfully deployed, any users who currently have your plugin installed on an available version of the IntelliJ Platform are notified of a new update available as soon as the update has been verified.
+If successfully deployed, any users who currently have your plugin installed on an available version of the Consulo are notified of a new update available as soon as the update has been verified.

 ### Specifying a Release Channel
 You may also deploy plugins to a release channel of your choosing, by configuring the `publishPlugin.channels` property.